mihahauke/VDAIC2017/README.md

 ```

 * [random](random) - a random agent which connects to the host and does not do anything smart.
 By changing the mode to ASYNC_SPECTATOR and enabling window visibility in **_vizdoom.cfg** you can replace the random.
-* [no_host](no_host) - random agent which does **NOT** connect to the host - it hosts a game for itself and can add bots.
-This image won't be used by us but may be useful for training the bots.
+* [no_host](no_host) - random agent which does **NOT** connect to the host - it hosts a game for itself and can add built-in bots.
+This image will not be used by us but may be useful for training the agents.
+It runs faster since it is synchronized (mode=PLAYER)
 * [f1](f1) - the winner entry of the ViZDoom Competition 2016 Limitted Deathmatch by **Yuxin Wu** and **Yuandong Tian**,
 * [intelact](intelact) - the winner entry of the ViZDoom Competition 2016 Full Deathmatch (track 2) by **Alexey Dosovitskiy** and **Vladlen Koltun**.